kokic/UniTeX/README.md

 <a id='tables-remedies' href='#tables-remedies-back'>[2].</a>
-there may be some remedies, it is conceivable that they are not completely effective.
+There may be some remedies, it is conceivable that they are not completely effective.